 What difference does it make whether an interlocutor can offer reasons to accept what he has accepted or to reject what he has rejected?
 The doxastic commitments involved, the stances taken up, the attitudes adopted, are the same either way.
-But it is also an integral feature of doxastic commitments that one's entitlement to those (perhaps loosely undertaken) commitments is always potentially at issue.
+But it is also an integral feature of doxastic commitments that one's entitlement to those (perhaps carelessly undertaken) commitments is always potentially at issue.
 For in taking up a doxastic stance one renders oneself liable to demands for justification, for exhibition of reasons to accept or reject the claim one has accepted or rejected.
-One's liberty to commit oneself, to adopt that attitude and acquire that status, is not license to do so.
-Reasons matter because other practitioners must distinguish between the acceptances and rejections the speaker in question is entitled to, in virtue of having reasons to adopt those attitudes, and those the speaker is not entitled to, because unable to defend those commitments by offering reasons when suitably challenged to do so.
+One's liberty to commit oneself, to adopt that attitude and acquire that status, is not an enduring license to do so.
+Reasons matter because other practitioners must distinguish between the acceptances and rejections the speaker in question is entitled to, in virtue of having reasons to adopt those attitudes, and those the speaker is not entitled to, because the speaker is unable to defend those commitments by offering reasons when suitably challenged to do so.
 It follows that for each interlocutor there must be not only a difference between the attitudes (commitments) he has adopted and those he has not, but also, within those he has adopted, between those he is entitled to or justified in, has rational credentials for, and those that are mere commitments, bare of such accompanying entitlements.
-In Making It Explicit I argue that what turns practically on one's entitlement or justification is the testimonial authority of one's act: its capacity to license others to adopt a corresponding attitude.
+In Making It Explicit Brandom argues that what turns practically on one's entitlement or justification is the testimonial authority of one's act: its capacity to license others to adopt a corresponding attitude.
 The essential point is that in addition to the committive dimension of assertional practice, there is the critical dimension: the aspect of the practice in which the rational propriety of those commitments, their justificatory status, is assessed.
 Apart from this critical dimension, the notion of reasons gets no grip.
 It gets its grip from those keeping deontic score on their fellow discursive practitioners, who treat a failure to satisfy the justificatory responsibility implicit in undertaking a doxastic commitment as undercutting the interpersonal authority such a commitment otherwise could exercise.

 The second structural observation is that entitlements are fragile in a way that commitments are not.
-They are vulnerable to being undercut by incompatible collateral commitments.
+Our picture of discursive practice understands assertion as having a default-and-challenge structure.
+Assertions can come with default entitlements.
+But those default entitlements can be lost when the assertion is challenged by offering reasons against the claim.
+And then, if its authority is to be regained, that entitlement must be reacquired or vindicated by defenses offering reasons for the challenged claim.
+Entitlements are vulnerable to being undercut by incompatible collateral commitments.
 The basic phenomenon here is twofold.
-First, it is not impossible for someone to be committed both to accept and to reject the same claimable.
-But second, one cannot then count as entitled to those contrary commitments.
+It is not impossible for someone to be committed both to accept and to reject the same claimable.
+But, one cannot then count as entitled to those contrary commitments.
 For each commitment provides a decisive reason against the other.
-The contrary commitments might have arisen through affirmation and denial of the same sentence-or, more commonly, when one is a (possibly unacknowledged) consequence of other attitudes one has self-consciously adopted.
-The mutual repulsion between the commitments implicit in attitudes of acceptance and rejection takes place at the normative level of rational entitlements to those commitments.
+The contrary commitments might have arisen through affirmation and denial of the same sentence-or, more commonly, when one is a (possibly unacknowledged) consequence of other attitudes the subject has self-consciously adopted.
+The mutual repulsion between the incompatible commitments that is implicit in attitudes of acceptance and rejection takes place at the normative level of rational entitlements to those commitments.